akeomanivong/Social-Media-Project/README.md

 __3/17/2021:__ Implemented form validation functions.
 This includes checking that "password" and "confirm password" match, no special characters (<, >, #, -, {, }, (), ', ", \`) are in any input fields, and the password contains a small letter, a capital letter, and a number.
 Any errors will prevent the form from submitting and the respective form boxes will be highlighted.
 An alert will show for invalid characters, while the password boxes will have an error message shown below them.
 In addition, the security question answer box will not appear until the user selects a question.

 __5/13/2021 FINAL EDIT:__ We understand that the web application is not deployed properly and crashes upon clicking the link.
 The build succeeds but other errors result in the web application not deploying properly.
+The web app is connected to a MongoDB Cloud server.
 All code can be found in the repository.
 We both understand and acknowledge that we should have utilized office hours and the TA more than we have in order to make sure we submit a decent final project.